Updated: June 15, 2020 1:42 p.m. EDT

 NOTE: The information related to coronavirus is changing frequently.
 We’re updating this page as often as possible.

-Novel coronavirus, aka COVID-19, has impacted the health and well-being of people all over the globe.
-To slow the spread of the disease, billions of people are social distancing and self-quarantining, and many countries as well as U.S. states have closed all but essential businesses.
+The novel coronavirus, which causes COVID-19, has had an impact on the health and well-being of people all over the globe.
+To slow the spread of the disease, billions of people have practiced social distancing and self-quarantining, and many countries as well as U.S. states temporarily closed all but essential businesses.

-The deep economic toll of coronavirus is having now is more obvious than its long-term financial impact.
-But for now, millions of Americans—including many public-school educators—are grappling with loss of income, bills coming due, needing to buy essentials, and other money matters.
+The deep short-term economic toll of coronavirus is more obvious than its expected long-term financial impact.
+Millions of Americans—including many public-school educators—are grappling with loss of household income, paying bills, buying essentials and other money matters.

 You can click these links to go directly to the sections you’re interested in: